QPIX

-QPIX was a not-for-profit film and television training organisation based in the Brisbane inner-city suburb of Annerley, Queensland, Australia.
-It was the Queensland member of Screen Development Australia (SDA), which also included Metro Screen (NSW), Open Channel (Vic), Media Resource Centre (SA), Wide Angle Tasmania (Tas) and FTI (WA).
-QPIX closed its doors in 2014 amid ongoing allegations of bullying, violence and discriminatory behaviour by its staff and students.
+QPIX was an Australian not-for-profit film and television training organisation based in Brisbane.
+It closed in 2014.

+Description

-QPIX provided career development for filmmakers and assistance developing and producing film and television projects.
+QPIX was located in Annerley, an inner-city suburb of Brisbane, Queensland.
+The organisation provided career development for filmmakers and assistance developing and producing film and television projects.
 It received financial support from Screen Queensland at a state level and Screen Australia at a Federal level and offered opportunities to Queensland filmmakers through initiatives such as the Raw Nerve Short Film Initiative and the White Heat Short film program.
-Past films developed by QPIX include: